2026-CWC-Art-Contest_Judges-BNR

 Meet the Judges 2025

-Many thanks to these artists for judging our annual California Art Competition!
+Many thanks to these artists for judging our 7th Annual California Art Competition!
 Stop by to see the winning artwork when visiting Joshua Tree.

 Art Judge, Clara Berta